Theawmaster/CryptoVote-FYP/README.md

-# CryptoVote — Cryptographic Electronic Voting System (NTU FYP)
+# CryptoVote: Cryptographic Electronic Voting System (NTU FYP)

 **CryptoVote** is a secure, privacy-preserving e-voting prototype developed at **Nanyang Technological University (NTU)**, Singapore.
 It integrates **blind signatures**, **homomorphic encryption**, and a **public Web Bulletin Board (WBB)** to ensure verifiable and anonymous elections.